 This document describes a Ph.D. level course, corresponding to a Curriculum Unit credited with 5 ECTS.
-It corresponds to a joint UMinho-FEUP proposal for UCPC (Paradigms of Computation) in the joint MAP-i doctoral program in Informatics, organized by three Portuguese Universities (Minho, Aveiro, and Porto).
+It corresponds to a joint UMinho-FEUP proposal for UCPC (Programming Paradigms) in the joint MAP-i doctoral program in Informatics, organized by three Portuguese Universities (Minho, Aveiro, and Porto).